-LGA 2002.
-Principle Rational for its application Community These are the outcomes that a local authority aims to achieve in meeting the current and future needs of communities for good-quality local infrastructure, local public services, and Outcomes performance of regulatory functions.
-Section 101(3)(a)(i) of the LGA 2002 requires that in determining the funding sources, Council identify the community outcomes to which each activity primarily contributes.
-This Revenue and Financing Policy lists for each group of activities, the outcomes to which it primarily contributes, and states why each activity is undertaken.
-Section 101(3)(a)(ii) of LGA 2002 requires costs to be allocated where the benefits lie.
-Distribution Council assessed the Distribution of Benefits for each activity, whether the benefits flowed of Benefits to the District as a whole, or to individuals or identifiable parts of the community.
+Distribution of Benefits Section 101(3)(a)(ii) of LGA 2002 requires costs to be allocated where the benefits lie.
+Council assessed the Distribution of Benefits for each activity, whether the benefits flowed to the District as a whole, or to individuals or identifiable parts of the community.
 In order to assess the Distribution of Benefits, it is necessary to first describe and define the different types of benefits that flow from Council activities.
-Section 101(3)(a)(iii) requires the consideration of intergenerational equity - the principle Period of that the costs of any expenditure should be recovered over the time that the benefits of the Benefits expenditure accrue.
+Period of Benefits Section 101(3)(a)(iii) requires the consideration of intergenerational equity - the principle that the costs of any expenditure should be recovered over the time that the benefits of the expenditure accrue.
 This principle applies particularly to the allocation of capital expenditure and results in infrastructural costs being spread more evenly across the life of the asset and the different ratepayers who benefit from it over that period.
 The principles of funding operating and capital expenditure are as stated in this policy.
-They Analysis section.

-are assumed to apply to each activity, unless otherwise stated in the individual Activity
+They are assumed to apply to each activity, unless otherwise stated in the individual Activity Analysis section.
 Operational expenditure is funded annually and therefore there are no intergenerational equity issues to be considered.
-Intergenerational equity issues arise in relation to capital expenditure and investments and identified in the individual activity analysis sections where relevant.

-Exacerbator Pays
+Intergenerational equity issues

-Section 101(3)(a)(iv) requires Council to assess the extent to which each activity is undertaken to remedy the negative effects of the actions or inaction of an individual or group.
-It is important to note that the actions themselves may not be negative or "bad" but they may have negative effects on the whole community.

-This principle (exacerbator or polluter pays principle) is particularly relevant to Council's regulatory functions and other activities undertaken to mitigate the adverse effects of community behaviours on the environment.

-The Exacerbator Pays principle suggests that Council should, where it is practical, recover any costs directly from the individual or group that contributes to the deterioration of a situation or to a cost that is a direct result of their actions.
+Principle Rational for its application arise in relation to capital expenditure and investments and identified in the individual activity analysis sections where relevant.
+Exacerbator Pays Section 101(3)(a)(iv) requires Council to assess the extent to which each activity is undertaken to remedy the negative effects of the actions or inaction of ar individual or group.
+It is important to note that the actions themselves may not be negative or "bad" but they may have negative effects on the whole community This principle (exacerbator or polluter pays principle) is particularly relevant to Council's regulatory functions and other activities undertaken to mitigate the adverse effects of community behaviours on the environment.
+The Exacerbator Pays principle suggests that Council should, where it is practical recover any costs directly from the individual or group that contributes to the deterioration of a situation or to a cost that is a direct result of their actions.
 Most activities do not exhibit exacerbator pays characteristics.
 This heading is only included in the analysis of those activities which do demonstrate such characteristics.

-Costs and Benefits

-This consideration includes transparency, accountability and some assessment of the cost efficiency and practicality of funding a particular activity separately.
+Costs and Benefits This consideration includes transparency, accountability and some assessment o the cost efficiency and practicality of funding a particular activity separately.
 Transparency and accountability are most evident when an activity is totally distinctly funded.
 This allows ratepayers, or payers of user charges as the case may be, to see exactly how much money is being raised for and spent on the activity.
 However, funding every activity on an individual basis would be extremely administratively complex.
-The administrative costs and lack of materiality has led Council to fund a number of activities collectively.
+The administrative costs and lack of materiality has lee Council to fund a number of activities collectively.
 The individual Activity Analysis section of this policy does not repeat this argument for each activity.

-2.0 Expenditure to be funded
+The merit of identifying and accounting for functions under the activities separately from other functions enables: More Transparent disclosure and accountability of projects and funding to the Waitomo Community.
+Greater opportunity for the Waitomo Community to have input on decisions, proposals, issues and other matters through consultation.
+Identification of the Activity contributes to the achievement of community outcomes and service delivery goals through detailed understanding and planning.
+Improved monitoring of the Activity in terms of how well Council is achieving its community outcomes annually.
+Identification of costs required supporting the Activity in terms of time involved in planning, monitoring, accounting, reporting and administration.